University of Southern California

 Curriculum Vitae

 Shawn C. Roll received his BS in Occupational Therapy, MS in Allied Health Professions with a Minor in Research Methods, and PhD in Health and Rehabilitation Sciences with an Interdisciplinary Specialization in College and University Teaching.
 Dr. Roll is a registered and licensed occupational therapist (OTR/L) and a registered musculoskeletal sonographer (RMSKS).
 Dr. Roll has clinical experience in work programs, focusing on the assessment, prevention, and rehabilitation of work-related injuries, and his research leverages his combined professional and clinical expertise to understand the intersections among workplace environments, work performance, and worker health and well-being.
-For his scholarly and professional contributions, has was named a Fellow of the American Occupational Therapy Association (FAOTA) in 2015, Fellow of the American Institute for Ultrasound in Medicine (FAIUM) in 2019, and became the 76th inductee into the American Occupational Therapy Foundation’s Academy of Research in 2021.
+For his scholarly and professional contributions, has has been named a Fellow of the American Occupational Therapy Association (FAOTA) and a Fellow of the American Institute for Ultrasound in Medicine (FAIUM), was the 76th inductee into the American Occupational Therapy Foundation’s Academy of Research, and was the 27th recipient of the Distinguished Sonographer Award from the American Institute of Ultrasound in Medicine.

 Research Team